Tucker Robertson

-Tucker Robertson (born June 22, 2003) is a Canadian professional ice hockey forward for the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
+Tucker Robertson (born June 22, 2003) is a Canadian professional ice hockey forward for the Bakersfield Condors of the American Hockey League (AHL).
 He was selected in the fourth round (123rd overall) by the Seattle Kraken in the 2022 NHL entry draft.

 Playing career

 Junior

 Robertson played junior hockey with the Toronto Marlboros of the Greater Toronto Hockey League (GTHL), starting in 2018.
 He won the OHL Gold Cup with GTHL Blue in 2019.

 Robertson was drafted in the 2019 Ontario Hockey League (OHL) Priority Selection in the fourth round (72nd overall) by the Peterborough Petes.
 In his rookie OHL season, Robertson managed 8 goals and 10 assists for 18 points.
 In 2021, he was invited to play with the Carolina Hurricanes during the 2021 NHL Prospects Showcase.
 Robertson was then drafted 123rd overall by the Seattle Kraken in the 2022 NHL entry draft.
 During the 2022–23 season, Robertson scored 36 goals and notched 54 in 68 games, being the first Pete to record 90 points in a season since the 2002–03 season.

 During the 2022–23 season, Robertson was named an alternate captain for the Petes.